The Art of Accessorizing Your Home

 You can build a simple vignette with just three objects.How simple, yet pleasing this little vignette is.
 Start small to build up your confidence.

 The triangle, or pyramid, is a classic form for making compositions in the art of accessorizing.
-Its the shape to follow when creating a vignette, unless you're making a linear vignette.
+It's the shape to follow when creating a vignette, unless making a linear style vignette.

 A vignette is a grouping of accessories designed to complement a room's function and/or decorative details.